Zzorro-Kid/CHISTOGEN-TUI/C-Lean_Project/README.md

  - Linux operating system.
  - GCC compiler to build the project.
- - At least one terminal emulator installed
+ - At least one terminal emulator installed.

 # 🚀 Running